 Description

 Embark on a flavorful journey with our Kerala Spice & Cuisine Tour, a 6-day culinary escape through God’s Own Country.
 Discover the heart of Kerala’s cuisine on this journey.
 Start in Kochi's spice markets, then join a cooking class to master authentic recipes.
 Float through Alleppey's backwaters with traditional meals on board.
 Later, stroll through Thekkady’s spice plantations and savor the renowned teas of Munnar.
 This tour is an immersive blend of flavors, heritage, and warm hospitality.
+This 6-day Kerala food tour is made for travelers who want an authentic culinary tour of Kerala.
+The places covered are Kochi, Alleppey, Thekkady, and Munnar.
+It’s one of our best Kerala food tour packages.
+The trip offers a perfect blend of spices, culture, and coastal flavors.

 Duration